natgo/wt-wiki-scraper/wikitext-transpiled/ground/Stormer%20HVM.md

 * Invisible to anti-radar - helicopters do not receive radar alert from it, greatly reducing the chances of it being detected and targeted with rockets or missiles
 * Unique anti-air missiles - triple missile with one of the highest speeds in a straight line in-game
 * Has far more agreeable rearm sequence and timings than the latter [[ADATS (M113)]]
 * While triple missiles only explode on contact, they still can manoeuvre at maximum speed and always spiral, which allows them to bypass rocket walls, Vulcan gun fire and other countermeasures.
-Proximity missile attack from [[ADATS]], [[ZPRK 2S6]] and other such SAM SPAA in same circumstances would fail due to their missiles getting a false positive and exploding without reaching the target (which subsequently results in their user being hit by a rocket rain), which makes the Stormer in some ways better against helicopters
+Proximity missile attack from [[XM1069]], [[ZPRK 2S6]] and other such SAM SPAA in same circumstances would fail due to their missiles getting a false positive and exploding without reaching the target (which subsequently results in their user being hit by a rocket rain), which makes the Stormer in some ways better against helicopters
 ** Missiles are also immune to flares, IRCM and chaff; If the Stormer HVM is locked on it is nearly impossible to just block them
 * Good speed of chassis
 * X10-40 optics and powerful thermal scope allow it to track enemy until the very end of the map